harshad57/color-ganerator/README.md

 # Random Color Generator

-A fun and interactive webpage built with html, css, and JAVASCRIPT that dynamically generate random colors and displays their corresponding [hex codes](https://g.co/kgs/7PNBbmN).
+A fun and interactive webpage built with html, css, and JAVASCRIPT that dynamically generate random colors and display their corresponding [hex codes](https://g.co/kgs/7PNBbmN).

 ## Key Features :-